 Try using the Bluetooth in Safe Mode and check if it works.
-If you are successful in doing so then there is an application on your device that may be interfering with the Bluetooth connection.
-To find the application you can restart your phone, and it will go back to normal mode.
-Then you can begin uninstalling the apps that you think may be causing the problem.
+If you are successful in doing so, an application on your device may interfere with the Bluetooth connection.
+You can restart your phone to find the application, and it will go back to normal mode.
+Then you can begin uninstalling the apps that you think maybe causing the problem.

 Solution 9: Factory Reset